-Lithuania profile - Timeline - BBC News
+Lithuania profile

 Independence

-1991 September - Following failed coup in Moscow the previous month, USSR recognises Lithuania's independence.
-Lithuania joins OSCE and UN.
+1991 September - Following failed coup in Moscow the previous month, Soviet Union recognises Lithuania's independence.
+Lithuania joins UN.

 1992 - New constitution introduces presidency.
 The former Communist Party, renamed Lithuanian Democratic Labour Party, wins more seats than Sajudis in general election.
 Coalition government formed.

-1993 - Brazauskas elected president.
+1993 - Algirdas Brazauskas elected president.
 Lithuania joins Council of Europe.
 New national currency, the litas, introduced.
 Soviet troops complete withdrawal.

 1994 - Lithuania joins Nato Partnership for Peace programme.
 Treaty of friendship signed with Poland.